Izumi0XD/CYBER_SECURITY_NOTES/DAY_12/README.md

   For this we will be using a tool called John The Ripper with the command:

     john --format=NT --rules -w=/usr/share/wordlists/rockyou.txt hashfile.txt

+And now we will finally get the password of our victim device